Code-Institute-Submissions/markk0042-Milestone-project-2.io/README.md

-MILESTONE PROJECT 2: Interactive Frontend Development - Code Insititute
+# MILESTONE PROJECT 2: Interactive Frontend Development - Code Insititute

 HI reader,

-Welcome to my Milestone two project for code Institutes 2nd of 4 projects for my journey to become a full stack developer.
+### Welcome to my Milestone two project for code Institutes 2nd of 4 projects for my journey to become a full stack developer.

-DEMO:
+## DEMO:
 My wireframe mockup is attached to my repository on github for viewing.
-A live demo version of my website in action can be found here Gym Site-Image
+A live demo version can be found **[here](https://markk0042.github.io/Milestone-project-2.io/)**

-Introduction:
+## Introduction:
 In my current project I picked to do it on, is about a Tourism site, showcasing Irelands top 7 tourist attractions throughout ireland (according to reports from @IrishCentral
 May 13, 2015).
 I chose this project because Ireland is amongst the top 10 countries in Europe for visitng as a city break, and why not see other parts of the fabulous country of Ireland while here!.
 In this website you will see a standard navbar structure, with a Jumbotron of a beautiful image of the cliffs of Moher in the backroung,